 BHP maintains ethical relationships with governments and their agencies, officials and personnel.
 Our ability to conduct business is directly affected by government decision-making and it is important we have open and constructive relationships with government.

-BHP's Code of Business Conduct is based on Our Charter values.
+BHP's Code of Conduct is based on Our Charter values.
 The Code represents our commitment to uphold ethical business practices and meet or exceed applicable legal requirements.
 We believe that exercising consistent and proper business conduct creates loyalty and trust with our stakeholders.

-For example, we have recently made public submissions and comments on a range of topics in Australia including tax, industrial relations, energy policy, the extractives industry, strengthening foreign bribery laws and trade.
-A number of recent public policy submissions together with links appear below.
+Through public submissions, opinion pieces and comments in the media, we continually raise issues that are important to us and promote policy reforms that we believe will best serve the interests of our business, shareholders, employees and the communities where we operate.
+We have made public submissions and comments on a range of topics including tax, industrial relations, human rights, energy policy and trade.
 BHP’s public policy submissions are generally made public on the company’s website or on the website of the relevant government agency unless the submission contains commercial-in-confidence information.